Symphony station (MBTA): Opening

-The station opened February 16, 1941 as part of the Huntington Avenue tunnel, which was a Works Progress Administration project that eliminated streetcars from Boylston Street and Copley Square in order to ease congestion.
+The station opened February 16, 1941, as part of the Huntington Avenue Subway, which was a Works Progress Administration project that eliminated streetcars from Boylston Street and Copley Square in order to ease congestion.
 The tunnel ran from just west of Copley to just east of Opera Place, with intermediate stations near the major performance halls at Mechanics and Symphony.

-Modifications

 Unusually for subway stations, the inbound and outbound tracks of the station are widely separated.
 The Huntington Avenue underpass was constructed at the same time as the station, with lanes for motor vehicles passing under Massachusetts Avenue at track level between the inbound and outbound platforms of the station.
 A sub-passage connected the two platforms; it was sealed off in the early 1960s when the MTA converted the station to no longer need employees present.
 Each platform had two entrance/exit stairways on opposite sides of Massachusetts Avenue, each of which split into a pair of stairways to street level.

 In August 1978, the MBTA board authorized $91,750 for new glass entrance shelters for the station.
 Around that time, as part of the construction of the Symphony Plaza Towers, the stairways serving the inbound side were realigned, with each stairway from the station connecting to a single angled surface stairway rather than the original two.
 From January 3, 1981 to June 1982, the station was closed due to budget cuts.
-Moderate renovations were performed to the station in the early 1990s which included new tiling and improved lighting.

-Fare control

-Since their construction, Symphony and Prudential were the only two underground stops on the Green Line where riders paid upon boarding the train rather than when entering the station.
-In May 2006, the MBTA installed the CharlieCard electronic fare collection system at the two stations, making them fare-controlled like the rest of the system.
-Passengers now pay with their CharlieCard or CharlieTicket at platform level when entering the station, and can board at any door to the train.

-Planned renovations
+Around 1973, the MBTA closed the fare collection booth at the station at night due to robberies, requiring passengers to pay on board trains instead.
+The fare collector was replaced with a token machine in 1994.
+The CharlieCard electronic fare collection system was installed at Symphony in 2006, making it fare-controlled at all operating hours.

+Renovations

 The existing entrances have only stairs and are not accessible.